simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 Here are some key points to keep in mind when connecting power cables:

-* **Check the cable compatibility**: Before connecting any power cables, ensure that they are compatible with the power supply and the components in your system.
+* **Check the cable compatibility**: Before connecting any power cables, ensure that they're compatible with the power supply and the components in your system.
 Using incompatible cables can result in damage to the power supply or the connected components.
 * **Proper cable routing**: Take care to route the cables in a neat and organized manner to avoid any interference with other components or fans inside the computer case.
 This will help maintain proper airflow and prevent potential overheating.
-* **Secure connections**: When connecting the cables, make sure they are firmly inserted into the corresponding connectors.
+* **Secure connections**: When connecting the cables, make sure they're firmly inserted into the corresponding connectors.
 Loose connections can cause intermittent power supply issues or even complete power failure.
 * **Avoid cable strain**: Avoid excessive bending or stretching of the cables, as this can lead to cable damage or poor electrical contact.
 Use cable management techniques, such as cable ties or clips, to keep the cables in place and prevent strain.

 Remember, proper cable connections are crucial for the overall stability and performance of your computer system.
 Taking the time to ensure secure and reliable connections will help prevent power supply issues and potential security risks.

 ### Testing the power supply

 When testing the power supply, it is important to ensure that it is functioning correctly and providing the necessary power to the computer components.
 One way to test the power supply is by using a multimeter to measure the voltage output of the different connectors.
 This can help identify any [discrepancies](https://community.fs.com/article/mtpmpo-vs-traditional-lc-fiber-cables-which-one-to-choose.html) or issues with the power supply.
 Another method is to use a power supply tester, which can provide a quick and easy way to check the functionality of the power supply.
 It is also important to test the power supply under load, as this can reveal any potential issues that may not be apparent when the system is idle.
-Additionally, it is recommended to test the power supply in a controlled environment to minimize any potential risks or damage to other components.
+Also, it is recommended to test the power supply in a controlled environment to minimize any potential risks or damage to other components.

 Troubleshooting Power Supply Issues
 -----------------------------------